Cultural Transformation and Alignment

 - The board Chair closes the meeting

-Note: This agenda may be amended to meet your organization’s needs if necessary.
+Note: If necessary, this agenda may be amended to meet your organization’s needs.